Ehlmann-research-group/WISER/doc/contrast-stretch.md

 specific mapping depends on the type of the input data.

-(Note that this is a difficult problem to solve generally, and it is expected that this will not be useful in many cases.
-Fortunately, the other stretch configurations should produce much better results.)
+(Note that this is a difficult problem to solve generally, and it is expected that this mapping will not be useful in many cases.
+Fortunately, the other stretch configurations should produce much more useful results, if this mapping is not useful for a particular data set.)

 *   If the band data is 32-bit or 64-bit floating point, then all values are clipped to the range [0.0, 1.0] and then multiplied by 255 to generate a